Powdery landscapes, delicious holiday foods, and traditions rooted in alpine culture: Christmas in Switzerland is more beautiful than any postcard.

 Advent wreath

-During the holiday season, one of the most significant rituals among Christians is Advent.
+During the holiday season, Advent is one of the most significant rituals among Christians.
 On the four Sundays leading up to Christmas Eve, a new candle is lit on the Advent wreath.
 The circular Advent wreath is traditionally shaped of pine twigs, adorned by four candles, and placed on the dining table.

 The tradition of lighting the four candles is a mindful way of counting down the four weeks until Christmas Eve.
 At the same time, it is also a fairly dangerous ritual.
-As wreaths naturally dry out over time, there are dozens of incidents every season where they catch on fire and burn down entire apartments.
+As wreaths naturally dry out over time, dozens of incidents occur every season where they catch fire and burn down entire apartments.

 Some community centers offer workshops to make your own Advent wreath.
 But we recommend picking one up at a local Christmas market instead.